Sections

 The Federal Emergency Management Agency (FEMA) made funding available to examine pre-disaster hazard mitigation in the United States.
 Alaska engaged in this effort at the city, borough and state-wide levels.
 Information gathered from the incorporated cities within borough boundaries has been incorporated into the KPB and the State of Alaska mitigation strategies.
 The plan will be evaluated and updated every five years or within one year of a disaster event that significantly affects the KPB community.

-The Kenai Peninsula Borough, in cooperation with FEMA and the Alaska Division of Homeland Security and Emergency Management, has completed installation of a new all hazard warning siren system in Homer, Seward, Nanwalek, Port Graham and Seldovia.
-See map
+The Kenai Peninsula Borough, in cooperation with FEMA and the Alaska Division of Homeland Security and Emergency Management, has completed installation of a new all hazard warning siren system in Anchor Point, Homer, Seward, Nanwalek, Port Graham and Seldovia.

-The new sirens are intended primarily for coastal tsunami warning, but have the ability to provide warnings for other hazards including floods, windstorms, lost children and volcanic activity.
+The new sirens are intended primarily for coastal tsunami warning for communities in Resurrection Bay and Kachemak Bay.
+However, the sirens have the ability to provide warnings for other hazards depending upon the alert need (see examples below).

 Each siren tone will be followed by a pre-recorded voice message identifying the emergency and advising residents to tune to local radio for further information.
 911 Dispatch centers in Seward, Homer and Soldotna also have the ability to broadcast a live voice message or type in a current message that would be translated to voice for broadcast over the sirens.